 SportSenior Girls Basketball

-Coaches Mickler and Benesh have been involved in Basketball in a High Performance capacity for most of their life.
-Both coaches have played elite level high school basketball and have had multiple stints representing their province with Basketball Saskatchewan on the national level.
 The Sr. Girls team starts off the year with a trip to Edmonton to play in the St. FX tournament.
 League play begins the last week of November, with the annual Luther Invitational Tournament being hosted February 8th - 10th.
+Coaches bio to follow.

 Calling all runners!
 The cross-country season kicks off on the first day of school each year.
 It is important that all interested students see the coaches as soon as possible in order to register as members of the Luther College High School cross-country team.